RandomString123/ropm/README.md

 code that will read in, tidy, and mutate the fixed with files provided in this dataset into an R data source file which is faster and easier to work with than the provided fixed width files.
 This project also contains code that does analyis can charting of a portion of the data.

 This code is posted for personal use, but public in the event it will help someone else looking to explore this dataset.
+If you have any questions about usage feel free to message me.

 Data Source: https://archive.org/details/opm-federal-employment-data